astronomer/docs/astro/view-logs.md

 ## Export task logs to Datadog

-If your organization uses data dog as a centralized observability plane, you might want to forward Airflow task logs from a Deployment to [Datadog](https://www.datadoghq.com/) using a Datadog API key.
+If your organization uses datadog as a centralized observability plane, you might want to forward Airflow task logs from a Deployment to [Datadog](https://www.datadoghq.com/) using a Datadog API key.
 Complete the following setup to view Airflow task logs from your Datadog instance.

+You can also send Airflow metrics to Datadog.
+See [Export Airflow metrics to Datadog](deployment-metrics.md#export-airflow-metrics-to-datadog).

 ### Prerequisites